Easy DIY Kids Desk

 Sand it Down Smooth

-Use an orbital sander to sand everything down nice and smooth.
+Use an orbital sander for sanding everything down smoothly.

 -